cjerrington/CoverLeter/README.md

 # CoverLetter
-AngularJS app to create a reume
+AngularJS app to create a cover letter